5/20/2025

 speaker

 Yeah, I understand.
-I think we continue to maintain strong and long-term partnerships with our wafer boundary partners.
-At present, I think the FAPS capacity is still manageable and we are locking in production capacity through pre-payments.
-I think as I mentioned earlier, our current wafer in progress is sufficient to support our production through Q3.
-Given the recent sales slow down than expected in the beginning of this year, I think the inventory could actually carry us to Q4.
+I think we continue to maintain strong and long-term partnerships with our V4 Foundry partners.
+At present, I think the SAF capacity is still manageable, and we are locking in production capacity through prepayments.
+As I mentioned earlier, our current wafer in progress is sufficient to support our production through Q3.
+Given the recent sales slowdown than expected in the beginning of this year, I think the inventory could actually carry us to Q4.
 This is also helped by our process optimization efforts.
 That means we can get more hash rate from a certain number of wafers.
 We are watching the market very closely.
-In my view, if the US tariff policies not go away, just everyone believes it is stabilized and the market expectations become clear, I think the US market will recover.
-If the market comes back, the Bitcoin price is another historical high.
-It is very possible in a few months.
-I think the type of market financing channels will be open to our customers.
-There is a real chance that the mining machine supply could quickly fall short of demand.
-If we observe that kind of smell, we will put more orders to our boundary partners.
-I think they still have capacities for the end of this year.
+In my view, if the US tariff policies Note goes away.
+Just everyone believes it is stabilized.
+Then the market expectations become clear.
+I think the US market will recover.
+And if the market comes back, the Bitcoin price is another historical high.
+It's very possible in a few months, I think.
+I think the capital market financing channels will be open to our customers, so there is a real chance that the mining machine supply could quickly fall short of demand, and if we observe that kind of smell, we will put more orders to our foundry partners, and I think they still have capacity for the end of this year.
 Thank you.

 speaker